oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 The following examples illustrate these attacks in practical settings and show how the unauthenticated channel is exploited by attackers who can copy the QR codes and user codes, change the context in which they are presented using social engineering techniques and mislead end-users into granting consent to avail of services, access data and make payments.

 ## Example B1: Illicit access to a video streaming service
 An attacker obtains a smart TV and attempts to access an online streaming service.
 The smart TV obtains a QR code from the authorization server and displays it on screen.
 The attacker copies the QR code and embeds it in an e-mail that is sent to a large number of recipients.
 The e-mail contains a message stating that the streaming service wants to thank them for their loyal support and by scanning the QR code, they will be able to add a bonus device to their account for no charge.
-One of the recipients open the e-mail and scan the QR code to register for early access to premium content.
+One of the recipients opens the e-mail and scans the QR code to register for early access to premium content.
 The users perform multi-factor authentication, and when asked if they want a new device to be added to their account, they authorize the action.
 The attacker's device is now authorized to access the content and obtains an access and refresh token.
 The access token allows the attacker to access content and the refresh token allows the attacker to obtain fresh tokens whenever the access token expires.

 The attacker scales up the attack by emulating a new smart TV, obtaining multiple QR codes and widening the audience it sends the QR code to.
 Whenever a recipient scans the QR code and authorizes the addition of a new device, the attacker obtains an access and refresh token, which they sell for a profit.

 ## Example B2: Illicit access to productivity services
 An attacker emulates an enterprise application (e.g., an interactive whiteboard) and initiates a cross-device flow by requesting a user code and URL from the authorization server.
 The attacker obtains a list of potential victims and sends an e-mail informing users that their files will be deleted within 24 hours if they don't follow the link, enter the user code and authenticate.
 The e-mail reminds them that this is the third time that they have been notified and their last opportunity to prevent deletion of their work files.
 One or more employees respond by following the URL, entering the code and performing multi-factor authentication.
-Once these employees authorized access, the attacker obtains access and refresh tokens from the authorization server and uses it to access the users files, perform lateral attacks to obtain access to other information and continuously refresh the session by requesting new access tokens.
+Once these employees authorized access, the attacker obtains access and refresh tokens from the authorization server and uses them to access the users' files, perform lateral attacks to obtain access to other information and continuously refresh the session by requesting new access tokens.
 These tokens may be exfiltrated and sold to third parties.

 ## Example B3: Illicit access to physical assets
 An attacker copies a QR code from a bicycle locked in a bike rack in a city, prints it on a label and places the label on a bicycle at the other end of the bike rack.
 A customer approaches the bike that contains the replicated QR code and scans the code and authenticates before authorizing payment for renting the bicycle.
 The bike rack unlocks the bike containing the original QR code and the attacker removes the bicycle before cycling down the street while the customer is left frustrated that the bike they were trying to use is not being unlocked [@NYC.Bike].
 The customer proceeds to unlock another bicycle and lodges a complaint with the bike renting company.